-1. Detecting and measuring famines: from event to process and structure
+Detecting and measuring famines: from event to process and structure

 Famine literature distinguishes between the related concepts of famine, food crisis, hunger and malnutrition.
-Famine is mostly understood as an event, food crisis as a process, whereas hunger or malnutrition point to structural features.
+Famine is mostly understood as an event, food crisis as a process, whereas hunger or malnutrition point to structural features in society.
 In reality, they are interwoven concepts: "The term famine indeed represents the upper end of the continuum whose average is 'hunger'.
-Malnutrition, which eight hundred to nine hundred million people still endure every day, might be seen as slow-burning famine" (Ó Gráda, 2009: 6).
-Famines are mostly described as sudden shocks, often but not always linked to natural disasters (rain, temperature), ecological shocks (eruptions, blights, plagues) or man-made calamities (war, genocide).
+Malnutrition, which eight hundred to nine hundred million people still endure every day, might be seen as slow-burning famine." (Ó Gráda 2009: 6) Famines are mostly described as sudden shocks, often but not always linked to natural disasters (drought, temperature), ecological shocks (eruptions, blights, plagues) or man-made calamities (violent conflicts, war, genocide).
 Famines cause excess mortality induced by either starvation or hunger-induced diseases.
 A simple dearth might cause hunger, but it does not kill people; a proper famine is an event that kills.
-As such, it requires an acute and prolonged period of hunger since the human body can resist a lack of food intake for long periods (Livi-Bacci, 1991).
-The relationship between famines, surplus mortality and infectious diseases is a much disputed topic.
-This relationship is, according to Rotberg and Rabb (1985; Bengtsson, 2004: 43-44), virtually non-existent, at least until the nineteenth century.
-Most so-called Ancien Régime diseases, such as smallpox, plague, malaria and typhus, are non-related nutrition diseases, in contrast to typical nineteenth century killer diseases such as cholera and tuberculosis.
-Besides significant numbers of actual or imminent deaths from starvation and/or the outbreak of famine-induced infectious diseases, common symptoms of famine crises include rising market prices, food riots, increased crime against property, and an increase in temporary migration (Ó Gráda, 2009: 6-7).
-Contemporary famine research has shifted the perception of hunger crises as natural or technical problems related to the disruption of a food system to famines as a lack of accountability and failed responses by public actors (Devereux 2007).
-Famine crises are perceived as an outcome of a breakdown in a social and economic system as well as being a product of this system.
+As such, it requires an acute and prolonged period of hunger since the human body can resist a lack of food intake for long periods (Livi-Bacci 1991).
+The relationship among famines, surplus mortality and infectious diseases is a much disputed topic.
+At least until the 19th century this causality is virtually non-existent (Rotberg and Rabb 1985; Bengtsson 2004: 43-44).
+Most so-called Ancien Régime diseases, such as smallpox, plague, malaria and typhus, are non-related nutrition diseases, in contrast to typical 19th century killer diseases such as cholera and tuberculosis.
+Besides significant numbers of actual or imminent deaths from starvation and/or the outbreak of famine-induced infectious diseases, common symptoms of famine crises include rising market prices, social disruption (often including food riots and increased crime against property), long-term resource depletion and an increase in temporary migration.
+Contemporary famine research has shifted the perception of hunger crises as natural or technical problems related to the disruption of a food system to famines as processes rooted in longterm social, economic, and political inequalities, aggravated by a lack of accountability and failed responses by public actors, and sharply exacerbated by violent conflict and war (Devereux 2007; Baro and Deubel 2006).
 That is why, according this line of thinking, 'new famines' are almost always political events because they are almost always preventable.